hvlck/kestrel/README.md

 There's not much to see right now.
 The main part is activated with `Alt+Shift+Q` on everything but Linux, which is `Alt+Shift+Q`.
 Why Q?
 All the keys can be hit with one hand.

+### Development

+1. Download Kestrel
+2. Go to `about:debugging`
+3. Click on `This Firefox`
+4. Click on `Load Temporary Add-on...`
+5. Navigate to wherever you downloaded Kestrel and open `src/manifest.json` in the prompt
+6. You're good to go!

 ## Roadmap

 + Performance Testing with *about:performance* [meta]